Project Y: Nuclear fission and atomic bombs

 The discovery of the neutron by James Chadwick in 1932, followed by the discovery of nuclear fission by chemists Otto Hahn and Fritz Strassmann in 1938, and its explanation (and naming) by physicists Lise Meitner and Otto Frisch soon after, opened up the possibility of a controlled nuclear chain reaction using uranium.
-At the time, few scientists in the United States thought that an atomic bomb was practical, but the possibility that a German atomic bomb project would develop atomic weapons concerned refugee scientists from Nazi Germany and other fascist countries, leading to the drafting of the Einstein–Szilard letter to warn President Franklin D. Roosevelt.
+At the time, few scientists in the United States regarded an atomic bomb as practical, but the possibility that a German atomic bomb project would develop atomic weapons concerned refugee scientists from Nazi Germany and from other fascist countries (Italy or Hungary), leading to the drafting of the Einstein–Szilard letter in August 1939 to warn President Franklin D. Roosevelt.
 This prompted preliminary research in the United States, beginning in late 1939.

 In nuclear fission, the atomic nucleus of a heavy element splits into two or more light ones when a neutron is captured.
 If more neutrons are emitted, a nuclear chain reaction becomes possible.

 Progress was slow in the United States, but in Britain, Otto Frisch and Rudolf Peierls, two refugee physicists from Germany at the University of Birmingham, examined the theoretical issues involved in developing, producing and using atomic bombs.
-They considered what would happen to a sphere of pure uranium-235, and found that not only could a chain reaction occur, but it might require as little as 1 kg of uranium-235 to unleash the energy of hundreds of tons of TNT.
+They considered what would happen to a sphere of pure uranium-235, and found that not only could a chain reaction occur, but that it might require as little as 1 kg of uranium-235 to unleash the energy of hundreds of tons of TNT.
 Their superior, Mark Oliphant, took the Frisch–Peierls memorandum to Sir Henry Tizard, the chairman of the Committee for the Scientific Survey of Air Warfare (CSSAW), who in turn passed it on to George Paget Thomson, to whom the CSSAW had delegated responsibility for uranium research.
-CSSAW created the MAUD Committee to investigate.
+CSSAW set up the MAUD Committee to investigate.
 In its final report in July 1941, the MAUD Committee concluded that an atomic bomb was not only feasible, but might be produced as early as 1943.
-In response, the British government created a nuclear weapons project known as Tube Alloys.
+In response, the British government created a nuclear-weapons project known as Tube Alloys.